 5 Signs You Need a Massage

-Whether you get a massage once a week, once a month, or once a year, massage is always beneficial!
+Whether you get a massage once a week, once a month, or once a year, making time for yourself is always beneficial!
 Not sure if you need a massage?
 Here are five tell-tale signs that your body is asking for some extra care and attention.

-1. Headache in the back of the neck, aka."Text Neck"
+1. Pain in the back of the neck, aka."Text Neck"

 Overuse of neck muscles causes them to contract and strain, and often they forget how to relax.
 A restorative massage focusing on the head, neck, back, and shoulders can help reverse muscle amnesia and bring you back to your natural state.